 For example, your vehicle may have a recommended cold (parked for more than three hours) placard pressure of 30 psi (207 kPa).
-If the ambient temperature is $68^{\circ}F$ (20°C) and the measured tire pressure is 27 psi (186 kPa), a temperature drop to $20^{\circ}F$ (-7°C) will decrease the tire pressure to approximately 23 psi (158 kPa).
+If the ambient temperature is 68°F (20°C) and the measured tire pressure is 27 psi (186 kPa), a temperature drop to 20°F (-7°C) will decrease the tire pressure to approximately 23 psi (158 kPa).
 This tire pressure is sufficiently low enough to turn ON the "Tire Pressure Monitoring Telltale Light."
 Driving the vehicle may cause the tire pressure to rise to approximately 27 psi (186 kPa), but the "Tire Pressure Monitoring Telltale Light" will still be ON.
 In this situation, the "Tire Pressure Monitoring Telltale Light" will turn OFF only after the tires are inflated to the vehicle's recommended cold placard pressure value.

-The TPMS has been optimized for the original equipment tires and wheels.
+• The TPMS has been optimized for the original equipment tires and wheels.
 TPMS pressures and warning have been established for the tire size equipped on your vehicle.
 Undesirable system operation or sensor damage may result when using replacement equipment that is not of the same size, type, and/or style.
 Aftermarket wheels can cause sensor damage.
-Do not use aftermarket tire sealants or balance beads if your vehicle is equipped with a TPMS, as damage to the sensors may result.
+Using aftermarket tire sealants may cause the Tire Pressure Monitoring System (TPMS) sensor to become inoperable.
+After using an aftermarket tire sealant it is recommended that you take your vehicle to an authorized dealership to have your sensor function checked.